Glascote: Governance

-Glascote is part of the Tamworth Parliamentary Constituency and it is currently represented by the Conservative Christopher Pincher who has held the seat since the 2010 general election.
+Glascote is part of the Tamworth Parliamentary Constituency and it is currently represented by the Labour MP Sarah Edwards, who has held the seat since the 2023 Tamworth by-election.

 Civil parish

 Bolehall and Glascote was formerly a township in the parish of Tamworth, from 1896 Bolehall and Glascote was a civil parish in its own right, on 13 November 1957 the parish was renamed to "Glascote", on 1 April 1965 the parish was abolished and merged with Tamworth.
 In 1961 the parish had a population of 2538.

 Religion

 According to the 2001 census 72% of the population described their religion as Christian, 20% did not have a religion and 7% refused to state their religion with other faiths making up less than 0.01% of the population with just 49 adherents.

 Glascote is part of the Anglican Diocese of Lichfield.

 Transport

 The A5 runs through Glascote as part of the £26,000,000 5 mi Fazeley, Two Gates and Wilnecote Bypass which opened in July 1995, acting as a bypass of the old Watling Street which runs through Wilnecote.

 Glascote is equidistant from Tamworth railway station in Tamworth town centre and Wilnecote railway station in Wilnecote.

 Wilnecote railway station is barely served in comparison to Tamworth Railway station.

 The nearest airport is Birmingham Airport.

 The buses that serve the area are: 4,7,7A,7E,16A.